nigeltc/rogueday/README.md

 1. There's a lot of stuff here even with the refactoring broken out.
 2. It's still got that weird OO thing where we reset the engine's event handler inside the fighter component (i.e. the fighter component knows about the game engine.)

+### Part 7

+1. The health bar and message log are nice additions.
+2. The "name under mouse" and history viewer might have been better kept as optional extra pieces.